Column: Another Russian ban not worth paper it’s printed on

 “It also sends a very powerful message to others that, ‘Hey, if you want to win, this is the new rules of the game.’
 You put in place a state-sponsored system, allow your athletes to go, and worst case is if you do get caught,” he concluded, “you just cover it up as best you can.”

 Effectively, that leaves the task of calling out dirty athletes to the competitors themselves.
-But in a nice bit of serendipity, the IOC earlier this year amended its questionable Rule 50, which governs protests by athletes during the Games.
-As now worded, any protest, so long as it’s peaceful, will essentially be allowed without punishment.
+But in a nice bit of serendipity, the IOC this year said it was considering amending Rule 50, which governs protests by athletes during the games.
+Under the proposed change, any protest, so long as it’s peaceful, will essentially be allowed without punishment.

-The IOC made the move in recognition of the increasingly activist tones being struck by athletes around the world in reaction to a growing social justice movement calling out racism and inequality.
-Chances are good, though, that many of the athletes disgusted by having to chase juiced-up competitors will use some of those newfound freedoms to protest their presence at the Games.
+The IOC took up the amendment in recognition of the increasingly activist tones being struck by athletes around the world in reaction to a growing social justice movement calling out racism and inequality.
+Chances are good, though, that many of the athletes disgusted by having to chase juiced-up competitors will use some of those newfound freedoms to protest their presence at the games.

 Thanks to the court’s muddled ruling, at least the offenders will be easy to spot.